RandomStudio/tether-lidar2d-consolidation-rs/README.md

   - Clustering should be recalculated on every incoming message because point data has now been updated.
 Possibly this message should also be re-emitted on an interval (timeout/debounce).

   ## TODO
+  - [ ] Maintain "state" (config data) and publish this on startup, preferably with QOS_2 and retain=true - this should allow the visualiser to start showing scan data
+  - [ ] Transform incoming scan points: rotation and position/offset
+  - [ ] Read/write config data from/to disk
+  - [ ] Handle ROI, transformation (warping)
   - [ ] We should check the details of (auto)acknowledgement of messages in the MQTTT client, since giant queues seem to build up from time to time

   ## Useful resources